Learning Optimal Classification Trees Robust to Distribution Shifts: Introduction

 \subsubsection{Robust Optimization with Discrete Uncertainty Sets}

 The approaches discussed in sections~\ref{sec:ml_robust_review} and~\ref{sec:rct_review} assume that the covariates, and therefore the data perturbations, {are} real-valued.
 However, real-valued perturbations are usually unrealistic in the high-stakes settings that motivate our work (e.g., in the social sciences and applications using administrative datasets).
 Additionally, there are very few works in the literature that study problems affected by discrete perturbations.
 In the case of real-valued perturbations, problem~\eqref{eq:single_setup} is typically handled by dualizing the inner minimization problem.
 With some exceptions~\citep{bertsimas2003robust, bertsimas2004price, mehmanchi2020robust}, such an approach is {usually} not possible with non-convex {uncertainty} sets (such as ours) due to the lack of strong duality.
 A possible approach is to approximate the discrete set with a convex relaxation~\citep{atamturk2017maximizing} but such methods {typically} yield poor, conservative solutions~\citep{borrero2021modeling}.
-In general, solving robust optimization problems with discrete uncertainty sets often require{s} {iterative calls to a pessimization oracle and refinement of a candidate solution.
-In the context of problems with discrete uncertainty sets, the pessimization oracle typically requires the solution of an expensive mixed-integer optimization problem}~\citep{laporte1993integer,mutapcic2009cutting}.
+In general, solving robust optimization problems with discrete uncertainty sets often requires iterations between a worst-case analysis and refinement of a candidate solution.
+In particular, the worst-case analysis typically requires the solution of an expensive mixed-integer optimization problem~\citep{laporte1993integer,mutapcic2009cutting}.